onyiny-ang/git-your-own-adventure/advanced/conflict-resolution.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

 Right.
-This calls for heavy artillery.
+This calls for the heavy artillery.

 Before we proceed.